Advertisement

 Instead, wrap an ice cube in a thin cloth, which will protect the skin on your face and your hands, and begin to lightly massage your face.
 “Rub the ice around your face in a circular motion,” she advises.
 “You want constant movement.”
 Lightly massage the following areas:

-Don’t let the ice rest on any portion of your skin for too long, as it could cause that aforementioned irritation and redness — and even frostbite.
+Don’t let the ice rest on any portion of your skin for too long, as it could cause the aforementioned irritation and redness — and even frostbite.
 And do remember to moisturize after icing your face so that your skin doesn’t dry out.

 Facial icing is safe for most people, but Scarso says to steer clear under certain circumstances and conditions.